jeffpar/pcjs.v1/devices/pcx86/video/ibm/mda/README.md

  - [ibm-mda.xml](ibm-mda.xml)
  - [ibm-mda-dual.xml](ibm-mda-dual.xml)

+The only difference between the first (single display) configuration and the second (dual display) configuration is that the *model* attribute is explicitly set to "mda" in the latter.
+This informs the machine that it cannot dynamically change the type of video card based on motherboard switches; it's effectively "locked in" as an MDA video card.

 ### IBM MDA Character ROM

 There is only one known MDA Character ROM ([ibm-mda.json](ibm-mda.json)), and it is identical to the CGA Character ROM,